pkirkaas/pkextensions/readme.md

 **Supporting JavaScript, jQuery, CSS and SCSS Libraries**: I do lots of things where PHP and JS have to co-operate.
 These libraries help in a very generic way - like automatically building dialog boxes from PHP, just based on CSS class names and 'data-xxx' attribute names and values.
 Assumes jQuery & jQuery UI.

-**Artisan helper scripts**: Just a couple of commands to:
+**Artisan helper scripts**:  Commands to:

--   Generate migration files from PkModel class definitions
+-   make:migration [model]: Generate migration files from PkModel class definitions
+-   destroy:tables: Destroy all migration files & tables that were generated from PkModel class definitions
--   Clear all caches, autoloads, everything in a single command
+-   wipe: Clear all caches, autoloads, everything in a single command

 <span class="header-section-number">1.2</span> What is the current status/version?
 ----------------------------------------------------------------------------------